| Title: | Seamless 'Nonmem' Simulation Platform |

 than 'NMsim'.
 For simulation with parameter variability based on

-bootstrap results, use NMsim_default
+bootstrap results, use NMsim_default.

 A data.frame with simulation results (same number of rows as input data).
 If 'sge=TRUE' a character vector with paths to simulation control streams.